 layers.
 (Would you believe professional football teams actually wore pantyhose before the more modern stuff was invented?)
 On a budget?
 Think about things in your own wardrobe or things friends have before you spend a lot of money.
 Runner's compression tights, skin-tight stirrup pants, leggings and / or silk pajamas under fleece pants could work.
 A dressy silk turtleneck, tights or a leotard could work.
 Or a layer of pantyhose with any of the above.
 Bike rider's compression shorts could work under the polypro or silk layer.
 Men's jammers or that rash guard you wear swimming in the winter would be a great extra layer, but a wetsuit would be, well, a little too bulky.

 below, lifeguard Samir and swimmers model warm swimwear including various coverages of rash guards and jammers they could also wear for a winter camping trip:

 On a budget?
 Don't 'save money' by buying warm inner layers with any percentage of cotton!
-In an October 2012 shopping survey Target had the lowest prices for synthetic long johns, $16.99.
+In pre-trip shopping survey one year Target had the lowest prices for synthetic long johns.
 Look in the men's clothing department, there weren't any in the women's.
 (Target has usually been out of hats/long johns a couple of weeks before our trip, so to take advantage of their good prices you have to plan ahead.)
 Big Lots usually only has part cotton longjohns, but it could be worth checking there.
-Sports Basement in Sunnyvale has a little of everything, although not always in every size.
+Sports Basement has a little of everything, although not always in every size.
 Steven's Creek Surplus had mostly all cotton or part cotton long johns, but good prices on at least one brand of polypro.
 A local huge recreation equipment supply had their house brand base layer for $34.50 and name brands for much more.

 People sometimes ask: "Isn't it a waste to buy this polypropylene for just one camping trip?"